ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 # CKEditor Tests Environment (Bender.js)

-Advanced project like CKEditor could not exist without automated tests.
+An advanced project like CKEditor could not exist without a set of automated tests.
 CKEditor uses [Bender.js](https://github.com/benderjs/benderjs), our in-house JavaScript Test Framework, to cover code with tests.
-Not every feature can be tested automatically, but for those that can be we always implement tests.
-We encourage you to do the same when you make a pull request on [GitHub](https://github.com/ckeditor/ckeditor-dev) or fork CKEditor repository in order to customize some behavior.
+Not every feature can be tested automatically, but for those that can, we always implement tests.
+We encourage you to do the same when you make a pull request on [GitHub](https://github.com/ckeditor/ckeditor-dev) or fork the CKEditor repository in order to customize some editor behavior.

 ## Setting up Bender.js